ShiniTada/AWS-Certification-Task-1/README.md

 3. The order will appear as an email to the cake maker so they know that they have a new order to prepare.
 4. When the cake maker is done making the cake, they will notify the system that the order is fulfilled.
 5. When the order is fulfilled, the system now needs to notify the delivery company to take the cake to the customer.
-6. When the customer receives the cake, they will need to notify the company that they have received it.
-Now the order is completed and delivered. ☺️

 ### Part 0.
 Preparation
 `npm install -g serverless`